Stable pairs and BPS invariants: surfaces

 The moduli space $P_n(S,\beta)$ is empty if $n< 1-g$, where

 as before.

 \begin{prop} For $\beta$ irreducible, the moduli space $P_n(S,\beta)$ is nonsingular of dimension $n+2g-1$. \end{prop}

 \begin{proof} We briefly recall the deformation theory of pairs on surfaces \cite{HePairs,LPPairs1, LPPairs2}.
 The deformations of the pair $\O_S\to F$ are governed by $\Hom(I\udot,F)$ and the obstruction theory by $\Ext^1(I\udot,F)$.
-The maps \beq{trmap} \Ext^1(I\udot,F)\to\Ext^2(F,F)\Rt{\tr}H^2(\O_S) \eeq take the obstructions to deforming $\O_S\to F$ first to the obstructions to deforming the sheaf $F$ and then to the obstruction to deforming the determinant $\O_S(C)$ of the sheaf $F$, where $C$ is the support of $F$.
-By \cite{MuSymplectic}, the latter obstruction vanishes.
+The maps \beq{trmap} \Ext^1(I\udot,F)\to\Ext^2(F,F)\Rt{\tr}H^2(\O_S) \eeq take the obstructions to deforming $\O_S\to F$ first to the obstructions to deforming the sheaf $F$ and then \cite{MuSymplectic} to the obstruction to deforming the determinant $\O_S(C)$ of the sheaf $F$, where $C$ is the support of $F$.
+Since the Picard scheme is smooth, the latter obstruction vanishes.
 Hence, the obstructions to deforming $F$ can be taken to lie in the trace-free group $\Ext^2(F,F)_0$, and the obstructions to deforming the pair $\O_S\to F$ lie in the kernel of the map

 obtained from \eqref{trmap}.
 If the kernel is 0, then by the analysis in \cite{HePairs,LPPairs1, LPPairs2}, the moduli space is nonsingular.

 The deformation and obstruction spaces sit inside the exact sequence